joshuaahklein/TeamPI/README.md

   Open the RobotArmControls.ino in the Arduino IDE and upload the file to the Arduino Uno.
 Pins 0 and 1 are input pins to write A and B, respectively.
 Pin 10 is the output "ready" pin that goes to the FPGA.

 #### Voice-Recognition Algorithm
+  The algorithm takes the average power spectra of the voice recorded and compares that to a threshold to determine what has been said.

+## Acknowledgements
+  Credit to the audio codec used in this project goes to HampsterWorks Zedboard Audio Project: http://hamsterworks.co.nz/mediawiki/index.php/Zedboard_Audio
+  This project used a generated IP core for the FFT module.

 ## Authors